Troubleshooting ¶

 # More info on obtaining your DevOps User and Key can be found at:

-# https://devops.pingidentity.com/get-started/devopsRegistration/
+# https://devops.pingidentity.com/how-to/devopsRegistration/

 #